 We compute diluted earnings per share by giving effect to all potentially dilutive stock awards that are outstanding.
 The computation of diluted earnings per share excludes the effect of the potential exercise of stock-based awards when the effect of the potential exercise would be anti-dilutive.
-All of our outstanding restricted stock units, or RSUs, were included in the computation of diluted earnings per share for the three and nine months ended January 31, 2024 and 2023.
+All of our outstanding restricted stock units, or RSUs were included in the computation of diluted earnings per share for the three and nine months ended January 31, 2024 July 31, 2024 and 2023.

-Due to the loss from operations for the three and nine months ended January 31, 2024 and 2023, there are no common shares added to calculate dilutive earnings per share because the effect would be anti-dilutive.
+Due to the loss from operations for the three and nine months ended January 31, 2024 July 31, 2024 and 2023, there are no common shares added to calculate diluted earnings per share because the effect would be anti-dilutive.